Lisa Rayner

 They taught solar cooking workshops at Coconino Community College in Flagstaff for a number of years.
 Lisa was a permaculture design course co-teacher at Northern Arizona University from 2005 to 2010.
 They ran Juniper Street Community Garden from 2005 to 2009.
 In 2010 Lisa served on the City of Flagstaff Rainwater Harvesting Committee.

-Lisa Rayner’s social and eco-justice awards:
+Lisa Rayner’s awards:

 ※ 2008 Martin-Springer Institute Moral Courage Award